2015 FJ345

 ' is a trans-Neptunian object and detached object, located in the scattered disc, the outermost region of the Solar System.
 It was first observed on 17 March 2015, by a team led by American astronomer Scott Sheppard at the Mauna Kea Observatories, in Hawaii, United States.
 With its perihelion of almost 51 AU, it belongs to a small and poorly understood group of very distant objects with moderate eccentricities.
-The object is not a dwarf planet candidate as it only measures approximately 120 km in diameter.
+The object measures approximately 120 km in diameter.

 Discovery

-was first observed on 17 March 2015, by a team of astronomers led by Scott Sheppard of the Carnegie Institution for Science as part of the survey for distant solar system objects beyond the Kuiper Cliff using the new wide-field cameras on the Subaru and Cerro Tololo Inter-American Observatory (CTIO) telescopes.
+was first observed on 17 March 2015, by a team of astronomers led by Scott Sheppard of the Carnegie Institution for Science as part of the survey for distant Solar System objects beyond the Kuiper Cliff using the new wide-field cameras on the Subaru and Cerro Tololo Inter-American Observatory (CTIO) telescopes.

 Orbit and classification

 The object is located in the "gap", a poorly understood region.

 orbits the Sun at a distance of 50.8–74.8 AU once every 497 years and 10 months (181,824 days; semi-major axis of 62.81 AU).
 Its orbit has an eccentricity of 0.19 and an inclination of 35° with respect to the ecliptic.